Training & Technical Assistance

 - Group learning opportunities through place-based trainings.

 Requests for assistance are accepted directly by HUD ONAP office and then forwarded to the Association.
-To request assistance or training, contact HUD ONAP at (907) 677-9800 or submit an electronic form.
+To request assistance or training, contact HUD ONAP at (907) 677-9800.

 Since the Program’s inception in 2013, we delivered: